 But remember to be careful.
 Warn diners that plates are hot and

 definitely use a potholder to deliver them to the table.
 And, of

 don't do it with children.

-heat 2 TB of oil and saute the garlic until it just starts to turn
+heat 2 TB of oil and sauté the garlic until it just starts

 brown.
 At this point you have a choice.
 Most recipes would